ericmoritz/collection-protobuf/README.md

 ```

 The DataField message MAY be used with `Template.data` and `Item.data`
-to maintain compatibility with `collection+json` without sacriface of
+to maintain compatibility with `collection+json` without sacrifice of
 explicit typing.

 The `Template.data` and `Item.data` field MUST be ignored by